DiegoDerksen/diegoderksen.github.io/_posts/2024-05-04-Windows11 Enterprise Remediation Script.md

 I have made a remediation script to keep track on which devices are pro or enterprise.
 If it's pro it automatically starts the script from Rudy and upgrades to Windows 11 Enterprise.

+Microsoft's product team is already alerted of this issue and it will be fixed in the future.

 # Remediation Script

 Let's dive into the detect and remediate scripts.
 Just copy-paste this and save as a Powershell script.